ortus-docs/commandbox-docs/embedded-server/multi-site-support/multi-site-examples.md

 ### Custom Bindings

 This example server contains custom HTTP and SSL bindings for each server.
 You'll probably never need anything this complex, but we support it all!
 The HTTP port 81 binding on all IPs, SSL binding on port 444, and AJP binding on port 8010 are shared by all sites.
-Each site then adds additional bindings that apply only them.
-Needless to say, there are multiple URLs that lead to each site.&#x20;
+Each site then adds additional bindings specific to the site.
+Needless to say, there are multiple URLs that lead to each site.

 {% code title="server.json" %}
 ```javascript